 The estimated cost for the recommended plan, including design and construction management, is approximately $XX.X million.
 The benefit-to-cost ratio is X.X to 1.
 The work is recommended for immediate implementation.

 Decision Matrix

+To assist with making decisions on how best to distribute rehabilitation funding and efforts, the PDT used a decision matrix to rank certain alternatives and compare their respective benefits to the project.

 Plan Features